GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/protocol_pages/GGG-protocol.md

 Or, please [contact us](/contact) to request the protocol and data collection files, or to discuss its applicability to your research questions.

-Please cite: JW, CL, SA
+Please cite: JW, CL, SA, GH